 Introduction

-Coastal lagoons are transitional ecosystems between land and sea that represent 13% of the world’s coastline (Barnes, 1980) and provide essential ecosystem services, especially through nutrient regulation and sequestration as well as climate regulation (Kermagoret et al., 2019; Levin et al., 2001).
+Coastal lagoons are inland, shallow and transitional water bodies , usually oriented parallel to the coast, separated from the sea by a barrier, connected to the sea by one or more restricted inlets which remain open at least intermittently (Kjerfve, 1994).
+These ecosystems represent 13% of the world’s coastline (Barnes, 1980) and provide essential ecosystem services, especially through nutrient regulation and sequestration as well as climate regulation (Kermagoret et al., 2019; Levin et al., 2001).
 These ecosystems are characterized by strong salinity variations at different temporal scales, ranging from fortnights to seasons and decades (Pérez-Ruzafa et al., 2007a), that are mainly governed by short-term freshwater inflow, seasonal temperature variations, the degree of connection of each water mass with the sea and decadal climatic variations (rainfall and temperatures) (Barbone and Basset, 2010; De Casabianca, 1996; Zaldívar et al., 2008).
 Oxygen saturation naturally fluctuates in lagoons, due to water temperature and re-aeration processes controlled by wind conditions (Chapelle et al., 2001; Derolez et al., 2020a).
 Oxygen dynamics are further affected by primary production, which is mainly governed, in oligo and mesotrophic lagoons by seasonal benthic macrophyte growth and decay cycles, and in hyper and eutrophic lagoons by pelagic phytoplankton dynamics (Zaldívar et al., 2008).
 Overall, coastal lagoons are naturally highly dynamic systems in terms of environmental factors, representing a form of natural environmental stress for any organism living in these systems like fish and benthic invertebrates (Pérez-Ruzafa et al., 2007b; Zaldívar et al., 2008).
-Consequently, lagoonal, just like estuarine benthic communities, generally present low species richness and high abundances of tolerant species, characteristics typical of disturbed or stressed coastal ecosystems, giving rise to the “transitional waters quality paradox” (Zaldívar et al., 2008), a generalization of the “Estuarine quality paradox” (Elliott and Quintino, 2007)highligt.
+Consequently, lagoon benthic communities, just like estuarine ones, generally present low species richness and high abundances of tolerant species, characteristics typical of disturbed or stressed coastal ecosystems, giving rise to the “transitional waters quality paradox” (Zaldívar et al., 2008), a generalization of the “Estuarine quality paradox” (Elliott and Quintino, 2007).
+These paradoxes highlight the problems faced by transitional waters concerning the development of methodologies permitting the evaluation of their ecological quality status, because it results from both anthropogenic pressures and natural characteristics.

 Coastal lagoons have also been intensely used and modified by humans for food (fishing and aquaculture), transportation (canals, ports and inlet modification), livelihood (land reclamation for construction) and recreation (fishing, sailing, swimming) (Lasserre, 1979; Pérez-Ruzafa et al., 2011a).
 The position of coastal lagoons at the interface between land and sea further exposes them to human land-derived pollution such as nitrogen, phosphorous, pesticide, or heavy metal pollution (Caliceti et al., 2002; Derolez et al., 2019; Souchu et al., 2010).
 The oldest and most studied is nitrogen and phosphorous pollution linked to agriculture and urban development (Bendoricchio et al., 1993; Kjerfve, 1994; Lacoste et al., 2023; Tournoud et al., 2006), which can lead to eutrophication of coastal lagoons, a phenomenon associated to an increase in phytoplankton biomass (Cloern, 2001; Zaldívar et al., 2008), a replacement of long-lived submerged macrophytes like marine plants, by emergent free-living benthic macroalgae and even to the disappearance of all benthic macrophytes (Le Fur et al., 2019, 2018).
 The high light availability linked to shallow depths and the naturally high nutrient concentration of water and sediments (i.e. coastal lagoons can be considered as “naturally eutrophic” (De Casabianca, 1996; Zaldívar et al., 2008)) promote the development of structurally complex benthic macrophytes, which are characteristic features of coastal lagoons.
 Macrophyte presence, cover and composition create a highly heterogeneous aquatic landscape (Arocena, 2007; Gamito et al., 2005), which is also determined by the sediment nature (i.e. hard bottom, gravel, sand, mud) and organic matter content (Menu et al., 2019).